exercism/research_experiment_1/exercises/x86-64-assembly-1-a/README.md

 // Returns: non-zero
 ```

-The string is passed in the `rdi` register, and the return value should be in the `rax` register.
+The string is passed into the function via the `rdi` register, and the return value should be stored in the `rax` register.

 ## Troubleshooting